lechium/Breezy/README.md

 ## How this works

-The core functionality of Breezy is mostly achieved through stock features in Sharing.framework (including the sharing UI and toggling  AirDrop sharing state)
+The core functionality of Breezy is mostly achieved through stock features in Sharing[UI].framework (including the sharing UI and toggling  AirDrop sharing state)

 With vanilla / stock implementation sharingd will throw an exception when AirDropped files are received, halting the process in its tracks.